Cervix Dilation During Labour and Birth

 What Are Cervical Tears?

-Other reasons for cervical tears include precipitate labour, rigidity of the cervix due to previous surgeries and delivery through a very vascular cervix.
+Other reasons for cervical tears include precipitate labor, the rigidity of the cervix due to previous surgeries and delivery through a very vascular cervix.

 During contractions, the mother might experience severe cervix dilation pain which is not unusual.
 However, if vaginal bleeding accompanies the pains, it is an indication for the doctors to examine the cervix for tears.
 Unless severe, the tears will not require any special surgery or treatment and will heal by itself with time.

-Labour is a time where the body is stressed and going through phases of anxiety.
+Labor is a time when the body is stressed and going through phases of anxiety.
 The whole process can be tiring, and cervix dilation during pregnancy can take a toll on the mother.
-It is therefore important to relax, to ensure that the labour is smooth.
+It is therefore important to relax, to ensure that the labor is smooth.

-Here are tips that will help you relax during labour:
+Here are tips that will help you relax during labor:

 - Stay calm.
 Tell yourself not to panic during the process.
 Having a family member beside you will help.